 Hanami: The Japanese Sakura-viewing tradition

-For centuries, Japanese have long celebrated the blooming of Sakura as a happy mark to the start of spring and to welcome warmer weather.
-At the peak of Sakura bloom, many would flock to the nearest park and have a picnic party with friends and family while enjoying the sight of Sakura.
+For centuries, the Japanese have celebrated the blooming of Sakura as a happy mark to the start of spring and to welcome warmer weather.
+At the peak of Sakura bloom, locals would flock to the nearest park and have a picnic party with friends and family while enjoying the sight of Sakura.

-1. Hanami Dango
+1. Hanami Dango 🍡

 My favorite is the Hanami Dango (花見団子) – yes, it’s THAT 🍡 mysterious emoji.
-Japanese eats dango (rice dumpling) as snack all-year round, but this variation with pink, white and green is traditionally eaten during Hanami or spring season.
+Japanese people eat Dango (rice dumpling) as snack all-year round, but this variation with pink, white and green is traditionally eaten during Hanami or spring season.
 The pink color comes from either Sakura flower itself, or azuki (red beans) and the green is from green tea.
 It is said that the pink, white and green symbolizes the blooming Sakura, the white sky and the green grass the trees grow on.

 2. Sakura Mochi

-I also loved the Sakura Mochi (桜餅), which is beautiful pink rice cake with sweet red bean paste in the middle, wrapped in pickled sakura leaf.
+I also loved Sakura Mochi (桜餅), which is a beautiful pink rice cake with sweet red bean paste in the middle, wrapped in pickled sakura leaf.
 There are two versions of sakura mochi, one made with rice flour (Kanto/Tokyo style) or glutinous rice (Kansai style).
 Since I was in Kansai during my trip, I had the Kansai style Sakura Mochi!